 In a large bowl, combine remaining cookie crumbs with melted butter until fully incorporated.

-Press cookie mixture into an ungreased 8-in. square dish; set aside.
+Press cookie mixture into an ungreased 9-inch square dish; set aside.

 In a large bowl, beat the cream cheese until light and fluffy.